 Standup Paddle Boarding

 Called Hoe he’e nalu in its native Hawaiian, standup paddle boarding (SUP, for short) is an ancient form of surfing that gives the rider a higher vantage point by standing up.
 Made popular by the Beach Boys in the early ’60s, the rock group would paddle out to take pictures of those learning to surf in their home of Waikiki.
-Though less of the extreme water sports variety, it is an awesome arm workout and SUP is easy to learn and master in less than one hour.
+Although typically a more mellow water sport, it is an awesome arm workout and SUP is easy to learn and master in less than one hour.
+You can also make it more extreme by paddling down rivers and rougher waters.

 Boogie boarding or body boarding differs from surfing in the fact that the board is much shorter and made out of foam.
 The sport has been around since ancient Hawaiian times, but was called”Paipo” with a board made out of koa wood.
 Most modern boards are equipped with channels that increase the surface area on critical parts of the board which, in turn, allows the rider greater wave hold and control for maneuverability.